LeSpocky/ptxdist/doc/ref_make_macros.rst

 **<GID>**
   Group ID the directories and files should use in the target's root filesystem **<permission>**
-  Permission (as an octal value) the library should use in the target's root filesystem (mostly 0644)
+  Permission (as a four-digit octal value) the library should use in the target's root filesystem (mostly 0644)
 **<libname>**
   Basename of the library without any extension and path